labigitbebe/aws_projects/README.md

 # AWS_Terraform_EC2_Docker
 Provisioning AWS Resources using Terraform + Docker

-# This project use Terraform  to create AWS Infrastructure
+# This project uses Terraform to create AWS Infrastructure

 - AWS connection requirements

--Download the AWS toolkit on the VScode Extension -Create an AWS user profile to connect to the AWS console via CLI -Create an IAM user and grant administrator permission -Use AWS Access and Secret key and connect AWS CLI
+-Download the AWS toolkit on the VScode Extension -Create an AWS user profile to connect to the AWS console via CLI -Create an IAM user and grant the administrator permission -Use AWS Access and Secret key and connect AWS CLI

 - Create Network requirements